scott12123/provisioning/readme.md

 and exit status to the console area.

 The actual script value is executed directly by the operating system, so it can be any shell command or script path available on the host.
+While a script is running the **Run** button turns into a red **Stop** button.
+Clicking it sends a `stop_script` event to the server which terminates the running process and emits the final `finished` message.

 ## Label printing